Doctor of Philosophy

 - advance the student’s knowledge in the discipline,

 - provide competence in the scholarly tools (languages, mathematics, etc.) required for study and research in the discipline, and

 - provide competence in the research methods of the discipline, e.g., courses in bibliography or historiography, a research minor in education, courses dealing with current research topics, etc.

-Students should contact the program or the School of Graduate Studies for current residency requirements
+Students should contact the program for current residency requirements.

 Candidates for the Ph.D. degree may have to demonstrate competence in scholarly tools required for study and research in the discipline.
 Each department offering the Ph.D. degree has specified the nature of these tools (languages, mathematics, statistics, computer programming, etc.).
 See the “Departmental Programs” section for more information.
 This requirement must be completed before the student is permitted to take the comprehensive examination for the degree or become a candidate for the degree.